in-hospital monitoring

 real-time insights with seamless integration

-viQtor is a wearable device designed to provide continuous monitoring of heart rate, respiratory rate, and oxygen saturation using photoplethysmography (PPG).
-Worn comfortably on the upper arm, it integrates seamlessly into hospital workflows without interfering with bandages, IV lines, or tubes.
+viQtor is a wearable device designed to provide continuous monitoring of pulse rate, respiratory rate, oxygen saturation, skin temperature and activity using photoplethysmography (PPG).
+Worn comfortably on the upper arm, it integrates seamlessly into hospital workflows without interfering with bandages, IV lines, patches and/or tubes.

-- provides real-time updates to healthcare teams, allowing for swift clinical decisions.
+- provides (near) real-time updates to healthcare teams, allowing for swift clinical decisions.

 - calculates a continuous early warning score (cEWS), helping identify subtle changes before they become critical.

-- minimizes the need for manual spot checks, reducing nurse workload while improving patient safety
+- minimizes the need for manual spot checks (decrease of 62.7%), reducing nurse workload (10 minutes per day per patient) while improving patient safety.

 proactive patient monitoring